 “I just want to play,” my voice broke off and I buried my face into his shoulder.

 “Oh, Beth, I’m sorry.”
 He clasped his arms around me and we rocked side to side while we cried.
 That fall, my legs didn’t recover and I had a less than mediocre season.
-Even into my college career, my body seemed to fatigue early and I couldn’t help but envy the strength I’d had before my flare up.
+I played soccer and basketball in college, but my seasons were interrupted with flare ups and doctor appointments and I never reached my full potential as a college athlete.

 This past fall, I asked my mother if she was comfortable with me pursing higher mountains.

 “Yes,” she’d reinstated with a firm nod.
 “When you climb, you take better care of yourself.”

 And she’s right.
 When I was younger, I wanted to travel and explore.
 But lots of my ambitions weren’t acted on because I was afraid to get sick in a faraway land.
 In college, I was resentful about my condition and intentionally didn’t take my medicine.
 Today, I tend to everything that’s within my control.
 I’m not perfect, and I try really hard to maintain regular doctor appointments and colonoscopies, balance western medication with meditation and yoga, keep a regular diet and exercise regiment.
 And even when I do all that, I know there are hundreds of things out of my control.
 That’s life.
 Ironically, having a chronic disease has made me a stronger person.
 Ulcerative Colitis is a part of me and I take it everywhere I go.
 And that doesn’t scare me anymore.